 Occasionally, the kolam reflects the intrinsic values of a community.
 The lines, the choice of symbols tell the hidden story on how society, geography and religion shaped the designs.
 In the case of Chettiar, it is as if the only way to narrate their globe-trotting lifestyle and mindset had been through constructing houses like fortresses to safeguard the family wealth.
 No wonder that the kolam symbolizes the house and is drawn at each family function as the sanctum sanctorum of this trading clan.
 A miniature mansion as a vital point, a visual prayer inviting members scattered all over the world to reunite and celebrate together.

 Domestic rituals are essential to maintain the cohesion of the family which in turn foster community ties.
 Drawing a kolam starts with a central square personifying the house.
 It is further divided in two cells for accommodating earthen pots on clay stoves in which rice will be cooked on Thai Pongal.
-In Chettinad two types of pongal are cooked: one is rice pongal and the other is sakkarai pongal.
+In Chettinad two types of pongal are cooked: ven pongal (rice cooked with clarified butter and spices) and sakkarai pongal (rice cooked with jaggery) in milk.

 Each family leaving under one roof is entitled to two cells on a kolam which stand for two clay stoves.
 If three families then, six cells.
 The wavy lines running all over the kolam like ripples in a river connect all family members and Chettiar aachis (a title of respect as well as endearment for matriarchs of the clan) draw lines so closely together that they almost overlap as to reinforce the existing ties.
 It has always been the role of women to supervise homes without male support while the men went about their business in distant lands.